JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 Many applications for example in Density Functional Theory (DFT) used in physics, chemistry, and materials science have to compute eigenvalues and eigenvectors of dense symmetric matrices.
 There are several libraries available for that task in high performance computing: ScaLAPACK, EigenExa, ELPA, and Elemental.
-On the other hand there exist different supercomputers like K-computer, BlueGene/Q, and Intel clusters with XeonPhi accelerators or with GPU accelerators.
+On the other hand there exist different supercomputers like K-computer, BlueGene/Q, and Intel clusters with Xeon Phi accelerators or with GPU accelerators.
 The eigensolver routines from the different libraries behave differently on the different computer architectures.
 In the first step, we evaluate the several aspects of the routines on the existing production and prototype supercomputers available to give the users recommendations which routine to use for their specific task.
 At the moment, evaluation is planned with respect to performance, accuracy and reproducibility in hybrid parallel execution.
 In the next step, we adapt the routines to the architectures.